Al-Alam News Network: Capturing of British nationals by the Iranian Navy

-On March 30, Al-Alam aired a video of captive Royal Navy personnel.
+Al-Alam was the first network to air videos of Royal Navy personnel captured by the Islamic Revolutionary Guard Corps Navy in 2007.
 During the 2007 Iranian seizure of Royal Navy personnel al-Alam reported with regard to British soldiers’ confessions about the infringement of Iran's maritime sovereignty, Al-Alam news channel had an important portion in covering that incident.
 It was the forerunner in transmitting the soldiers’ confessions, and was the main and prime source for media coverage in this respect.